 Instructions

 - Empty a bottle of red wine into a medium pot and toss in star anise, cinnamon sticks, and cloves.
-If desired, juice an orange and set the juice aside for later.
-Cut orange into quarters/slices and toss into the pot with wine and spices.
+If desired, use a citrus press to juice an orange and set the juice aside for later.
+Separately cut a second orange into quarters/slices and toss into the pot with wine and spices.

-- On medium/high heat, bring everything to a light simmer.
+- On medium heat, bring everything to a light simmer.
 When liquid just barely reaches a simmer, cover and turn heat down to low.
 Do not boil.
-Set a timer for 10 minutes and steep everything on low for 10 minutes.
+Set a timer for 10 minutes on low and steep everything on low for 10 minutes.

 - When steeping time is up, remove the cover and run everything through a strainer or remove the whole spices/orange slices with a slotted spoon.
 Return the hot wine to the same pot.

-- Stir or whisk in brown sugar, brandy, and reserved orange juice.
-Serve warm and garnish with a cinnamon stick, apple slice, or orange slice.
+- Stir or whisk in brown sugar, brandy or spiced rum and reserved orange juice.
+Serve warm and garnish with a cinnamon stick, apple slices, or orange slices.
+Enjoy hot on a cold day.